vortexdevelopment-net/VInject/VInject-Transformer/README.md

 # VInject Entity Transformer

-The VInject Entity Transformer is a powerful component of the VInject framework that enhances database entities with automatic change tracking capabilities at compile time.
+The VInject Entity Transformer is a powerful component of the VInject framework that enhances database entities and YAML configuration classes at compile time.

 ## Overview

+The Entity Transformer modifies Java classes during the compilation process:
+- **`@Entity` classes**: Adds automatic field modification tracking for efficient database updates
+- **YAML configuration classes**: Adds synthetic fields required for batch loading and saving YAML configurations

-The Entity Transformer modifies Java classes annotated with `@Entity` during the compilation process, adding functionality to track field modifications.
-This eliminates the need for manual tracking code, reducing boilerplate and potential errors.
+This eliminates the need for manual tracking code and runtime bytecode manipulation, reducing boilerplate and improving performance.

 ## Key Benefits